larpo1/lavanda-website/src/pages/features/direct-booking-websites.md

   - imageAlign: img-right
     image: /img/640x360.png
     imageClasses: box-shadow
-    titleContent: 120+ Payment Gateways
+    titleContent: 120+ payment gateways
     textContent: >
       Use the default integrated Stripe checkout, or choose your own gateway.
       Not only do we support 120+ different payment gateways, we also offer a secure, best-in-class payment processing solution for almost every country in the world.
   - image: /img/640x360.png
-    titleContent: SEO as Standard
+    titleContent: SEO, ready to go
-    textContent: "Users and google both love blistering fast page loads.
-We designed our direct booking engine with cutting-edge server-rendering as standard.
+    textContent: Users and search engines, such as Google and Bing, love blistering fast page loads.
+However, making that happen can be hard work.
+So, we designed our direct booking engine with cutting-edge server technology, as standard - giving your site the best possible chance to be discovered after launch.
-      Set metadata and optimize content directly in the PMS.
-Don't let your search engine ranking be an after-thought. "
     imageAlign: img-left
   - imageAlign: img-right
     image: /img/640x360.png
     imageClasses: box-shadow
-    titleContent: Custom Domain Name
+    titleContent: Custom domain name
     textContent: >
       Host your site on any domain you choose.
-This can be a main domain or subdomain of your main domain.
+This can be a main domain (www.*yourcompanywebsite*.com) or subdomain of your main domain ([bookingsite].*yourcompanywebsite*.com).
+If you can't decide, we'll help you find the best solution.
   - imageAlign: img-left
     image: /img/640x360.png
     imageClasses: box-shadow
     titleContent: Live chat integration options
     textContent: >
-      Maximize conversion with an integrated live chat tool like Intercom, Hubspot
+      Increase conversions with an integrated live chat tool like Intercom, Hubspot, where visitors can ask questions, learn more or get peace-of-mind before booking.
   - imageAlign: img-right
     image: /img/640x360.png
     imageClasses: box-shadow
     titleContent: Custom content and CMS
-    textContent: We can build your site around a custom Content Management System giving you complete control over your additional pages and content.
-Add and edit blog articles, about, contact, team, vision and mission pages, build SEO optimised neighbourhood guides and custom collections of properties.
+    textContent: "We can build your site around a custom Content Management System (CMS) giving you complete control over your additional pages and content.
+      Add and edit blog articles, content pages and neighbourhood guides - all SEO-optimised. "
   - imageAlign: img-left
     image: /img/640x360.png
     imageClasses: box-shadow
-    titleContent: Integrated owner customer journey
+    titleContent: Integrated owner journey
-    textContent: Allow prospective property owners and clients to complete an instant valuation on your site, and move through a highly optimised customer journey, fully integrated with Lavanda CRM.
+    textContent: Allow prospective property owners and clients to complete an instant valuation on your site and move through a carefully crafted customer journey - fully integrated with Lavanda CRM.
   - imageAlign: img-right
     image: /img/640x360.png
     imageClasses: box-shadow
-    titleContent: Drive your repeat bookings
+    titleContent: Drive repeat bookings
-    textContent: "Do you get enough repeat bookings?
-Add a guest login area, saveable property wishlists, booking history and opt-in GDPR compliant remarketing. "
+    textContent: "Looking to increase repeat bookings?
+You can add a guest login area, saveable property wishlists, booking history and opt-in GDPR compliant re-marketing. "
   - imageAlign: img-left
     image: /img/640x360.png
     imageClasses: box-shadow
-    titleContent: Fully Mobile Ready
+    titleContent: Fully mobile-ready
     textContent: Did you know that more than 50% of last minute direct bookings are made on mobile?
-Don’t let your mobile experience cost your business.
+Our direct booking websites are fully mobile-responsive, so you won't have to worry about a poor mobile experience costing you business.
 tags:
   - Direct Booking
 description: meta